Kazuchika Okada: Training and early career (2004–2007)

-Trained by Último Dragón at his Toryumon professional wrestling school, Okada made his debut on August 29, 2004, against Negro Navarro and would spend the next couple of years wrestling primarily in Toryumon Mexico.
+Trained by Último Dragón at his Toryumon professional wrestling school, Okada made his debut on August 29, 2004, losing to Negro Navarro and would spend the next couple of years wrestling primarily in Toryumon Mexico.
 In December 2005, Okada won the 2005 Young Dragons Cup.
 Okada would also make appearances in the United States and Canada for promotions such as UWA Hardcore Wrestling and Chikara.

 On October 27, 2006, Okada participated in UWA Hardcore Wrestling's 2006 Grand Prix Tournament, but was eliminated in the first round by Puma.
 The following day, Okada and Último Dragón unsuccessfully challenged Alex Shelley and Chris Sabin for the NWA International Lightweight Tag Team Championship.
 On November 12, 2006, Okada made his debut for Chikara by defeating Osiris.

 During his time in UWA Hardcore Wrestling, Okada also unsuccessfully challenged Josh Prohibition for the UWA Canadian Championship on May 26, 2007.
 On July 22, 2007, Okada took part in Último Dragón's 20th anniversary show, where he wrestled in a six-man tag team match alongside NJPW wrestlers Jyushin Thunder Liger and Milano Collection A.T.
 After the match, it was announced that Okada was graduating from Toryumon and joining NJPW.

-New Japan Pro-Wrestling (2007–2010)
+New Japan Pro-Wrestling (2007–present)

+Young Lion (2007–2010)

 Upon joining NJPW, Okada entered the NJPW Dojo, where he went through further training.
 He would have a pre-debut match for the company on August 26, 2007, losing to Tetsuya Naito.
 A legitimate injury would sideline Okada for the next eight months and upon his return in April 2008 he would be billed as a heavyweight instead of a junior heavyweight, and have his official debut match on April 12, 2008, against Taichi Ishikari.
 His career would start to pick up steam the following year with breakout performances in the NJPW vs. Pro Wrestling Noah war against the likes of Takashi Sugiura and Go Shiozaki.
 He would also wrestle main eventers such as Shinsuke Nakamura, Hirooki Goto and Tajiri and—despite losing all of his big matches—he was becoming a big crowd favorite.
 In January 2010, NJPW announced that they would be sending Okada to Total Nonstop Action Wrestling (TNA) for a developmental tour in order for him to become the wrestler NJPW believed he could be.
 NJPW president Naoki Sugabayashi predicted the tour could take up to two or three years.
 On January 31, 2010, Okada was defeated by former four-time IWGP Heavyweight Champion Hiroshi Tanahashi in his NJPW farewell match.